truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

 ## Preparing for Migration
 Before you attempt to migrate your CORE system to a SCALE major version.
-{{< hint type="warning" title="Using USB Devices" >}}
+{{< hint type="warning" title="Using USB Devices for Backups" >}}
-We strongly recommend not using USB flash drives or USB-attached drives as these can have issues, including with recovering backed up files.
+We strongly recommend not using USB flash drives or USB-attached drives for backups as these can have issues, including with recovering backed up files.
-For more information on using USB drives and devices read the [CORE Hardware Guide]({{< relref "/CORE/GettingStarted/CoreHardwareGuide.md" >}}).
+For more information on using USB drives and devices in general, read the [CORE Hardware Guide]({{< relref "/CORE/GettingStarted/CoreHardwareGuide.md" >}}).
 If you must use a USB type device, verify you can access files on the device before you upgrade/migrate to SCALE.
 {{< /hint >}}
 {{< enterprise >}}